Welcome to the website of Bath Psychotherapy Practice

 8 Belmont, Lansdown Road, Bath, BA1 5DZ

-• long term anxiety or depression
+• long term feelings of anxiety, sadness or depression

-• feeling isolated with few authentic or close relationships
+• feeling isolated or lonely

 • struggling with wider family dynamics